rjsmith1999/IMMERSE/_pages/log.md

     - Verify with Sebastian it meets all of his requirements
     - Update Documentation to match new file structure

+* **Thursday**:
+  - Discussed with Dr. Wirthlin future goals for pcap scrubbers and linux
+  - Took inventory of exisiting scrubbers, developed plan for organization

 ### Week 5: June 1 - June 4, 2021
 * **Goals**: